Day Three: Living the Aulani Life

 After our quick stop here, we then took the trail down to the floor of the valley where we passed the Godzilla tracks and the Jurassic Park log but did not stop at either.
 We went through a section of trail designed just for the ATV's that included a few humps and a splashdown into a creek.
 After that, we headed back to the ranch, passing the Kong: Skull Island set along the way.
 The ride itself was about 45 minutes and probably not for those that are serious riders, as these were quite slow and you were limited on where you could take them.

 The ultimate question is "Was the trip to Kualoa Ranch worth it?"; and the answer is an unequivocal yes!
 However, there is a small caveat to that answer.
 It was very much worth it the way we did it, which was to pay for a package deal.
 Had we paid for each individual adventure separately, I believe the cost is a little too steep.
 But for $167/person, we did three separate tours, and had lunch.
 Doing it that way was worth every penny.
-Also I would say driving all the way there to do one thing may not be worth the time, but taking advantage of different experiences was an awesome way to spend the day!
+Also we would say driving all the way there to do one thing may not be worth the time, but taking advantage of different experiences was an awesome way to spend the day!

 When we arrived back to Aulani we decided to spend a bit of time to enjoy the pool some more before a later dinner.
 We had heard a lot of people mention the restaurant Monkey Pod which was right across the street.
 They have two happy hours 3-5:30 and then 9-11.
 Since we couldn't make the earlier time we went over at 9.
 The food and craft cocktails here were really good.
 It was expensive so we were happy to try it out with the happy hour discounts.
 We would absolutely visit this restaurant again on the next visit.

 Read on for PART THREE of our travel journal.
+Or scroll below to see more posts about Hawaii.